shreyuuu312/web-tech-design-using-html-css-javascript/README.md

 number of columns- 8.

 colums names-
-  id (with auto increment)
+  id (with auto increment),
-  first
+  first,
-  last
+  last,
-  mail
+  mail,
-  team
+  team,
-  username
+  username,
-  password
+  password,
   pp

  That's it!
 Once you have set up the database , you can start using the backe3nd features too.